eldipa/book-of-gehn/posts/python/pyte/2022-07-14-TLDR-Screen-Optimizations-Results.md

 few lookups.

-While not been frequently called, `Screen.index` was the next bottleneck for `Screen.draw`: it moves all the lines of the screen which it means that all the entries of the buffer are rewritten.
+While not been frequently called, `Screen.index` was the next bottleneck for `Screen.draw`: it moves all the lines of the screen that it means that all the entries of the buffer are rewritten.

 `Screen.index` and `Screen.reverse_index` were optimized to take advantage